abingham/flycheck-vale/README.md

 You can use `flycheck-vale-toggle-enabled` to toggle this variable between `t` and `nil`.
 (And of course you can set it other ways if you want.)
 By default the variable is `t`.

+## Enabling `flycheck-vale` for new modes

+By default `flycheck-vale` will only be enabled for the modes in `flycheck-vale-modes` (currently `text-mode`, `markdown-mode`, `rst-mode`, and `org-mode`).
+To enable it for some other mode, use the function `flycheck-add-mode`.
+If you think that this mode should be supported by `flycheck-vale` by default, bring it up in an issue.